Where to Discuss?

 Trend: Worksheet: Polynomial Regression: Estimated Coefficients

-The diagonal of inverse of gram matrix is actualy, the variance of the estimated coefficients.
+The diagonal of inverse of gram matrix is actualy, the variance of the estimated coefficients, but required to be scaled.

 The easiest thing to do is by pointing the cell, for example Var(β₀) for linear fit is =B47.
-But if you want to be looks like a real intellectual doing practical solution, you can make yourself suffer using index formula.
+But if we want to be looks like a real intellectual doing practical solution, we can make ourself suffer using INDEX formula.

 Trend: Worksheet: Polynomial Regression: Standard Error using Diagonal Matrix